Suffolk Regiment: Hostilities-only

 The 7th Battalion, Suffolk Regiment was a war-formed unit raised in June 1940, shortly after Dunkirk, and, on 10 October, was assigned to the 210th Independent Infantry Brigade (Home) alongside other hostilities-only battalions.
 With the brigade, the battalion alternated between home defence duties and training to repel an expected invasion of the United Kingdom.
 In November 1941, with the threat of invasion reduced due to the oncoming winter, the battalion was converted to a regiment in the Royal Armoured Corps, becoming 142nd Regiment Royal Armoured Corps (142 RAC) and joined 25th Army Tank Brigade.
 They continued to wear their Suffolk Regiment cap badge on the black beret of the Royal Armoured Corps as did all infantry units converted this way.
 Equipped with Churchill tanks the regiment landed at Algiers in 1943, fighting at the Battle of Medjez-el Bab in the Tunisia Campaign in April 1943.
 After the end of the fighting in North Africa the regiment remained there until April 1944 when, with the rest of the brigade, it landed at Naples, Italy, destined for service in the Italian campaign, where they fought in Operation Diadem, where the Allies finally broke out of the Gustav Line.
 142 RAC was present when the Allies overcame the Hitler Line and the Gothic Line in late 1944.
 However, due to a shortage of manpower, the regiment was disbanded in January 1945 while in northern Italy.

 The 50th (Holding) Battalion was created in late May 1940, around the time of the Dunkirk evacuation, and was originally intended temporarily to 'hold' men who were medically unfit, awaiting orders, or, as this was at the time of Dunkirk, returning from overseas service.
 However, in October, the battalion was re-designated as the 8th Battalion.
 In addition, the 6th, 9th, 30th, 31st and 70th (Young Soldiers) Battalions were also formed, although none of these saw service overseas.

-Post war
+Postwar

 The regiment was amalgamated with the Royal Norfolk Regiment to form the 1st East Anglian Regiment (Royal Norfolk and Suffolk) in 1959.

+Malayan Emergency

+In 1949 the Suffolk Regiment was deployed to the Malayan Emergency.
+During the Malayan Emergency in April 1952, soldiers of the Suffolk Regiment killed and decapitated a socialist revolutionary and an important guerrilla of the Malayan National Liberation Army (MNLA) called Hen Yan.
+After the war, a former member of the Suffolk Regiment wrote a book titled The Suffolks in Malaya which described the killing but omitted any reference to the decapitation and falsely claimed Hen Yan was accompanied by five fellow guerrillas.
+The Suffolk Regiment killed another leading MNLA guerrilla called Liew Kon Kim.